-(CII 8CI urse Intended learning outcomes LOs) of the course (maximum LOs) Referenced PILOs (Only write code number of referenced Program Intended learning outcomes) successful completion of the irse, students should be able to: University General Requirements (English Requirements Program) a.1 Show an awareness of the key linguistic features essential for academic reading and writing in different contexts related to their fields of study.
+III.
+Course Intended learning outcomes (CILOs) of the course (maximum 8CILOs) Referenced PILOs (Only write code number of referenced Program Intended learning outcomes) accessful completion of the course, ents should be able to: University General Requirements (English Requirements Program) a.1 Show an awareness of the key linguistic features essential for academic reading and writing in different contexts related to their fields of study.
 A4.
-Demonstrate knowledge and understanding of the English language, its teaching, dissemination and development, a.2 Demonstrate knowledge and understanding of the formation and use of the common terminology related to their fields of study. and use it for scientific and educational purposes in various fields of science and knowledge. b.1 Adopt critical thinking within the subject paradigm to evaluate different texts, determine their intended functions and extract specific information from them.
+Demonstrate knowledge and understanding of the English language, its teaching, dissemination and development, and use it for scientific a.2 Demonstrate knowledge and understanding of the formation and use and educational purposes in various fields of science and knowledge.

+of the common terminology related to their fields of study. b.1 Adopt critical thinking within the subject paradigm to evaluate different texts, determine their intended functions and extract specific information from them.
 B1.
-Use various thinking skills systematically and positively in diagnosing problems and issues b.2 Apply critical, analytical, and evaluative thinking to their own writing about issues related to their fields of study. that they face while working and propose appropriate solutions to them. c.1 Effectively use a variety of reading strategies for analyzing different texts and reading independently and intensively for specific information.
+Use various thinking skills systematically and positively in diagnosing problems and issues that b.2 Apply critical, analytical, and evaluative thinking to their own writing about issues related to their fields of study. they face while working and propose appropriate solutions to them. c.1 Effectively use a variety of reading strategies for analyzing different texts and reading independently and intensively for specific information.
 C3.
-Prepare scientific research and studies in their field of specialization c2 Write comprehensive paragraphs, reports and effective summaries of long texts on topics related to their fields of study. in Arabic and English. d.1 Communicate successfully in English speaking environments, both academic/professional and social and interact with others in a positive and productive manner.
+Prepare scientific research and studies in their field of specialization in c2 Write comprehensive paragraphs, reports and effective summaries of long texts on topics related to their fields of study.
+Arabic and English. d.1 Communicate successfully in English speaking environments, both academic/professional and social and interact with others in a positive and productive manner.
 D3.
-Communicate fluently and effectively in both Arabic and English in their field of specialization.

-Apply the acquired skills of English language in Information and Communication Technology.
+Communicate fluently and effectively in both Arabic and English in d.2 Apply the acquired skills of English language in Information and Communication Technology. their field of specialization.